j0pezzz/pong_clone/README.md

 ## Description
 This is a simple clone of the classic Pong game.
-The game is developed in Unity and it's a great way to learn about game development and Unity.
+The game is developed using Unity and Photon Fusion.
-Currently, the game supports multiplayer using Photon Fusion 2 & versus AI.
+Game supports multiplayer & AI opponent.

 ## Features
 - Classic Pong gameplay: Control your paddle and play against another player.